XLS Padlock offers several security features.

 ⇒ Make your workbook accessible only when a dongle or USB stick is inserted.

-⇒ Control who can use your workbook thanks to the online activation feature.
+⇒ Control who can use your workbook thanks to the online activation and validation features.

 Keep your formulas secret with formula protection.